vemv/claude-code/README.md

-;; Disable truncation of Claude output buffer (default is nil) ;; When set to t, eat will not truncate the terminal scrollback buffer, ;; allowing Claude to output unlimited content without truncation ;; Note: This may consume more memory for very large outputs (setq claude-code-eat-never-truncate-claude-buffer t)
+;; Disable truncation of Claude output buffer (default is nil) ;; When set to t, eat will not truncate the terminal scrollback buffer, ;; allowing Claude to output unlimited content without truncation ;; Note: This may consume more memory for very large outputs and can ;; cause performance issues with long Claude sessions (setq claude-code-eat-never-truncate-claude-buffer t)
 ```